Numerical methods for theoretical chemistry

 7. a) Solving linear systems (tridiagonal matrix, LU decomposition, method

-iterative of Gauss-Seidel)
+iterative Gauss-Seidel)

 1. b) Roots (bisection method, Newton-Raphson)

-2. c) Extrema (one dimensional, Powell's method, simulated annealing, genetic algorithms)
+2. c) Extrema (one-dimensional, Powell's method, simulated annealing, genetic algorithms)

 3. Diagonalization: Properties of eigenvalue equations